nayoder/ANLY521_Spring2021_Project/README.md

 ### 4. SentiCircles
 The `scripts/3_senticircles/senticircles.py` script was used to construct the SentiCircles for all the specified entities, produce a categorical sentiment, and plot each entity's SentiCircle to visualize context terms.
+The angle and radius calculations to construct the SentiCircles and the plots are based on the work from https://github.com/19shubh/Sentiment-Analysis.
+We thank them for sharing their code publicly.

 Plots of each entity's SentiCircle can be found in `plots/js/` or `plots/sts`.